Menstruation (mammal)

 Although there is some disagreement in definitions between sources, menstruation is generally considered to be limited to primates.
-Overt menstruation (where there is bleeding from the uterus through the vagina) is found primarily in humans and close relatives such as chimpanzees.
 It is common in simians (Old World monkeys, New World monkeys, and apes), but completely lacking in strepsirrhine primates and possibly weakly present in tarsiers.
 Beyond primates, it is known only in bats, the elephant shrew, and the spiny mouse species Acomys cahirinus.
+Overt menstruation (where there is bleeding from the uterus through the vagina) is found primarily in humans and close relatives such as chimpanzees.

-Females of other species of placental mammal undergo estrous cycles, in which the endometrium is completely reabsorbed by the animal (covert menstruation) at the end of its reproductive cycle.
+Females of other species of placental mammals undergo estrous cycles, in which the endometrium is completely reabsorbed by the animal (covert menstruation) at the end of its reproductive cycle.
 Many zoologists regard this as different from a "true" menstrual cycle.
 Female domestic animals used for breeding—for example dogs, pigs, cattle, or horses—are monitored for physical signs of an estrous cycle period, which indicates that the animal is ready for insemination.

 Estrus and menstruation

 Females of most mammal species advertise fertility to males with visual behavioral cues, pheromones, or both.
 This period of advertised fertility is known as oestrus, "estrus" or heat.
 In species that experience estrus, females are generally only receptive to copulation while they are in heat (dolphins are an exception).
-In the estrous cycles of most placental mammals, if no fertilization takes place, the uterus reabsorbs the endometrium.
+In the estrous cycles of most placentals, if no fertilization takes place, the uterus reabsorbs the endometrium.
 This breakdown of the endometrium without vaginal discharge is sometimes called covert menstruation.
 Overt menstruation (where there is blood flow from the vagina) occurs primarily in humans and close evolutionary relatives such as chimpanzees.
 Some species, such as domestic dogs, experience small amounts of vaginal bleeding while approaching heat; this discharge has a different physiologic cause than menstruation.

 Concealed ovulation

 A few mammals do not experience obvious, visible signs of fertility (concealed ovulation).
-In humans, while women can learn to recognize their own level of fertility (fertility awareness), whether men can detect fertility in women is debated; recent studies have given conflicting results.
+In humans, studies show that both males and females can detect the fertility of females through hormonal signaling and alterations in scent (fertility awareness), but some research suggests that behavioral clues may be needed to consciously assess fertility.

 Orangutans also lack visible signs of impending ovulation.
 Also, it has been said that the extended estrus period of the bonobo (reproductive-age females are in heat for 75% of their menstrual cycle) has a similar effect to the lack of a "heat" in human females.